Air Conditioning Terms

 A heating coil is the part of the system that converts electricity to heat.
-Electricity is ran through a specially designed wire that glows hot and air is then blown over it producing warm air.
+Electricity is running through a specially designed wire that glows hot and the air is then blown over it producing warm air.

 A split system is the combination of an outdoor unit and an indoor unit.
 This is the most common type of system.